Starias22/Africa-News-API/README.md

                 - [Benin Web TV](https://beninwebtv.com/)
                 - [Jeune Afrique](https://www.jeuneafrique.com/)
                 - [Africa Confidential](https://africa-confidential.com/)
+            - A **fake user agents mechanism** was used to simulate different browsers and avoid blocking by web servers, increasing the success rate of the scraping process.
         - **External News APIs**
             - News are fetched from external news APIs by specifying african countries as query keywords.
             - The following external news APIs were used: